health care power of attorney form health care power of attorney form

 Differences with Living Wills

 Many confuse an HCPA with a living will, but these documents serve different purposes.
-An HCPA appoints an agent to make medical decisions on behalf of the principal if incapacitated, while a living will directs specific medical treatments the principal wishes to receive or avoid.
+An HCPA appoints an agent to make medical decisions on behalf of the principal if incapacitated.
+At the same time, a living will directs specific medical treatments the principal wishes to receive or avoid.
 Combining both documents in a comprehensive health care directive helps ensure that both treatment preferences and decision-making delegations are clearly defined and respected.

 Conclusion